rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But woe to you who are rich, for you have received your consolation. ^0624

-Woe to you who are full now, for you shall be hungry.
-Woe to you who laugh now, for you shall mourn and weep. ^0625
+Woe to you who are full now, for you shall be hungry.Woe to you who laugh now, for you shall mourn and weep. ^0625

 Woe to you, when all people speak well of you, for so their fathers did to the false prophets. ^0626